Jishaxe/fquery/README.md

 }
 ```

+// this whole section below is too explicit and tiring to read - it can be simplified and explained through examples instead

 If the string refers to a property that is not a function and is not undefined, `doAction` will return the value of the property.

 If the string refers to a property that is not a function, and `acargs[0]` is defined, then several things can happen: